CraveFood/github-data-mirror/README.md

 Running using Docker Compose (usually local)
 ------------------------------------------------
-Note: This method requires that docker and docker-compose are previously installed in your machine.
+Note: This method requires that docker and docker-compose were previously installed on your machine.

 To run Github-data-mirror using Docker Compose you need to first set your environment variables in the file `webhook.env`.
 We currently have an example file named `webhook.env.example` that could be copied and changed.